-Part of Andy Warhol’s “Details of Renaissance Paintings, the subject of this print comes from the painting, “St. George and the Dragon” by Paolo Uccello.
+Paolo Uccello, St. George and the Dragon 324 (Trial Proof) by Andy Warhol is part of his Details of Renaissance Paintings portfolio, along with Birth of Venus and Madonna del Duca da Montefeltro.
 Uccello’s depiction of Saint George as a damsel in distress, or persecuted maiden, is a classic theme in world literature, art, and film.
-Andy Warhol re-appropriated Uccello’s painting of St. George and the Dragon, by transforming it into a work of pop art.
+Warhol re-appropriated Uccello’s painting of St. George and the Dragon, by transforming it into a work of pop art.
 By implementing bright, psychedelic colors in place of the classic neutrals that characterize the original work, Andy Warhol appropriated a classic work of art into a pop art masterpiece.